okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 * Groups
 * All Users within a Group
-* All Users within the org
-* All Users and Groups with the org
+* All Users and Groups within the org

 The ID of a resource is unique to the Resource Set, whereas the link that points to the resource is unique for the org.
 A Group, if used in two Resource Sets, has distinct IDs in each Resource Set but has the same self link in both.